What are cakes about? Here are the cakes in Utena.

 It’s four incidental cakes and one cake that is essential in the story.
 The cakes with strawberries (in the gray box) seem to emphasize minor points and are all for Chu-Chu.
 Touga’s birthday cake is an organic part of his story, and aligns with the seeming birthday cake of episode 30.
 The cake of episode 30 is critical for interpreting the episode, which is critical for the series as a whole.

-Food is associated with sex (Utena certainly associates them).
+Food is associated with sex—at least, Utena associates them.
 And every one of the cakes represents a falsehood.
 In Utena, male sex is about power and control, enforced in part by lying, as in Akio’s illusions.
 Love and lying go together like cake and icing.
 And yet it seems to me that cake means love rather than sex.

-If cake is love, then eating cake should be tasting sweet love.
+If cake is love, then eating cake should be tasting sweet love—or more strictly, seeking to taste sweet love.
 The only character we see eating cake is Chu-Chu.
-Anthy is not allowed to taste sweet love, so her thwarted desires are expressed through Chu-Chu; that’s how I read it.
+Anthy is not allowed to taste sweet love, so her thwarted desires are displaced onto Chu-Chu; that’s how I read it.
+Chu-Chu eats everything, but eagerly seeks out cake (see Chu-Chu’s delighted expression in episode 14 when Utena brings a cake home).
 Of course cake is also falsehood; Chu-Chu has an eating disorder, disguised as an “overeating is funny” anime trope.
 The eating disorder is not only a symbol of thwarted desires, it is a realistic depiction of how someone in Anthy’s stressful position may react.
 In contrast, Utena does not want cake: She does not seek sweet love until Akio tempts her with the cake of episode 30.

 Utena brings this cake into the dorm as a leftover from a class party.
 She strangely places it on the windowsill rather than the table, and Chu-Chu knocks it outside.
 It seems to imply that Anthy is in trouble for having to explain her absences on Saturday nights, the same way Chu-Chu is in trouble, hanging on to the outside of the windowsill.
 It’s bogus again, though.
 It’s part of Akio’s plan to meet Utena in person.
 Chu-Chu nearly falls when Akio is mentioned—that seems to be an honest reaction.

 Utena presumably brought the cake for Chu-Chu.
 She must know Chu-Chu well enough to realize it will all go to Chu-Chu.
 What does it mean that Utena places the cake on the windowsill?
-Utena is not fully in love until episode 28.
-Maybe the windowsill is a halfway setting.
-Or maybe the falling cake represents sweet love being lost, as happened when Dios became Akio and nearly happens in the Apocalypse Saga.
-The episode introduces Akio.
+This is the episode that introduces Akio.
+I think the falling cake represents Anthy’s sweet love lost, as in the origin myth when Dios became Akio.
+Like the cake above, it foretells information we don’t have yet.
+Anthy nearly loses her love of Utena in the Apocalypse Saga, and recovers it only when she leaves the Academy.

 Chu-Chu is eating cake.
 I guess it’s something to do.
 There’s a bit of byplay with Tatsuya hitting on Chu-Chu and Chu-Chu responding, which is of course bogus.
 It presumably means that Tatsuya finds Anthy attractive, as many others do.
 It does make Wakaba’s point about Tatsuya.

 We do not see anyone eating the remaining two cakes, though we can be pretty sure they end up eaten.
-Both represent false love, so the characters do not truly taste sweet love.
+They represent false love, so the characters do not truly taste sweet love.

 Touga’s birthday cake, from the flashback when little Nanami gives him the kitten.